cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/kubernetes.md

 ## cloudify.kubernetes.resources.CustomBlueprintDefinedResource
-This allows you to define a resource type that is supported by the Kubernetes API, but has not yet been incorporated into the Kubneretes plugin.
+This allows you to define a resource type that is supported by the Kubernetes API, but has not yet been incorporated into the Kubernetes plugin.

 ### Properties:
   * `client_config`: A dictionary with the authentication and configuration credentials of the resource.

   **Note**: Not required if "managed_by_master" relationship is being used.
     It`s not recommended to use this relationship because on next releases it will be deprecated.
   * `use_external_resource`: Indicates that you want to use an existing resource in Kubernetes(if it exist).